geotools/geotools/docs/developer/conventions/test/online.rst

 In file ``~/.geotools/sqlserver.properties``

+Shell scripts for the above steps are provided in directory ``build/ci/mssql/`` of the source tree.

 To run the online test for the ``gt-jdbc-sqlserver`` module use the following Maven command:::

     mvn install -Dall -pl :gt-jdbc-sqlserver -Ponline -T1.1C -Dfmt.skip=true -am